 She lay down on the bed and curled up and cried.
 "I can't.
 I don't want to see a doctor.
 I can't handle living and you want me to see some nosy doctor who's going to make me a zombie with medications."
 She wept harder.

 Clara sat on the bed next to her.
 Her voice was soothing.
 "Ivy, the doctors are here to make things better.
 They don't turn people into zombies.
 The medications are to help you feel better.
 I promise you that."

 After a few minutes Ivy's tears subsided and she dragged the boulder of pain she carried to the doctor's office on the unit.

 Moments later Ivy knocked on the door to the small office.
 She heard a gruff "Come in."
 The doctor stood behind his desk as Ivy entered.
 He wore an expensive blue suit and an air of self-importance.
-Reading glasses balanced on top of his head like sunglasses.
+Reading glasses balanced on top of his head.
 Without making eye contact with her he told her to take a seat.
 Staring down at her chart, he said.
 "Ivy Ledbetter."
 It was a statement, not a question.

-Ivy sat down, feeling numb, and nodded.
+Ivy sat down, numb, and nodded.